The two most important days in your life are the day you are born and the day you find out why.

 Start by reading one book a month (at least).
 I hesitate to recommend reading career-based books because they are often geared toward the 22-year old who is just graduating college and trying to figure out how to get a job.
 Assuming that you have a job and you are simply unfulfilled at your job, a better approach in my opinion, is to read self-development books.

 Start journaling like it’s your day job – with commitment and intention.
-I use the Artist Of Life Workbook for this.

 Writing is incredibly powerful and will help you uncover your likes and dislikes – it will bring you closer to your purpose.
 The problem with journaling that you must overcome is your own laziness.
 The rewards that come from journaling only come after consistent journaling over a decent period of time.
 So, you need to journal daily for at least 20 minutes over a long period of time — for months.
 Then, you will start to uncover things about yourself that will help you.